 Note 2: I also want to put this into perspective so I will be applying actual examples of how I used these tips for my sites.

-Improving your blog posts:
+1) Improving your landing pages (on blog posts):

 In this sub topic of landing pages, we’re covering SEO because typically blog posts are meant to be written to be ranked on search engines and accumulate visitors from that.
 So when they do visit your site, they’re going to visiting those blog posts.